Less Wrong is a community blog devoted to refining the art of human rationality. Please visit our About page for more information.

 The fact that a correlation is less than 1 implies that other things matter to an outcome of interest.
 Although being tall matters for being good at basketball, strength, agility, hand-eye-coordination matter as well (to name but a few).
 The same applies to other outcomes where multiple factors play a role: being smart helps in getting rich, but so does being hard working, being lucky, and so on.

-For a toy model, pretend these height, strength, agility and hand-eye-coordination are independent of one another, gaussian, and additive towards the outcome of basketball ability with equal weight.(3) So, ceritus paribus, being taller will make one better at basketball, and the toy model stipulates there aren't 'hidden trade-offs': there's no negative correlation between height and the other attributes, even at the extremes.
-Yet the graphical explanation suggests we should still see divergence of the tails: the very tallest shouldn't be the very best.
+For a toy model, pretend that wealth is wholly explained by two factors: intelligence and conscientiousness.
+Let's also say these are equally important to the outcome, independent of one another and are normally distributed.
+(4) So, ceteris paribus, being more intelligent will make one richer, and the toy model stipulates there aren't 'hidden trade-offs': there's no negative correlation between intelligence and conscientiousness, even at the extremes.
+Yet the graphical explanation suggests we should still see divergence of the tails: the very smartest shouldn't be the very richest.

-The intuitive explanation would go like this: Start at the extreme tail - +4SD above the mean for height.
-Although their 'basketball-score' gets a massive boost from their height, we'd expect them to be average with respect to the other basketball relevant abilities (we've stipulated they're independent).
-Further, as this ultra-tall population is small, this population won't have a very high variance: with 10 people at +4SD, you wouldn't expect any of them to be +2SD in another factor like agility.
+The intuitive explanation would go like this: start at the extreme tail - +4SD above the mean for intelligence, say.
+Although this gives them a massive boost to their wealth, we'd expect them to be average with respect to conscientiousness (we've stipulated they're independent).
+Further, as this ultra-smart population is small, we'd expect them to fall close to the average in this other independent factor: with 10 people at +4SD, you wouldn't expect any of them to be +2SD in conscientiousness.

-Move down the tail to slightly less extreme values - +3SD say.
-These people don't get such a boost to their basketball score for their height, but there should be a lot more of them (if 10 at +4SD, around 500 at +3SD), this means there is a lot more expected variance in the other basketball relevant activities - it is much less surprising to find someone +3SD in height and also +2SD in agility, and in the world where these things were equally important, they would 'beat' someone +4SD in height but average in the other attributes.
-Although a +4SD height person will likely be better than a given +3SD height person, the best of the +4SDs will not be as good as the best of the much larger number of +3SDs
+Move down the tail to less extremely smart people - +3SD say.
+These people don't get such a boost to their wealth from their intelligence, but there should be a lot more of them (if 10 at +4SD, around 500 at +3SD), this means one should expect more variation in conscientiousness - it is much less surprising to find someone +3SD in intelligence and also +2SD in conscientiousness, and in the world where these things were equally important, they would 'beat' someone +4SD in intelligence but average in conscientiousness.
+Although a +4SD intelligence person will likely be better than a given +3SD intelligence person (the mean conscientiousness in both populations is 0SD, and so the average wealth of the +4SD intelligence population is 1SD higher than the 3SD intelligence people), the wealthiest of the +4SDs will not be as good as the best of the much larger number of +3SDs.
+The same sort of story emerges when we look at larger numbers of factors, and in cases where the factors contribute unequally to the outcome of interest.

 So that's why the tails diverge.